starlight-go/starlight/README.md

 ## Inputs and Outputs

-Skylark scripts (and skyhook scripts by extension) use global variables in the script as the input and output.
+Starlark scripts (and skyhook scripts by extension) use global variables in the script as the input and output.
 Args in Run are created as global variables in the script with the given names.